The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

   When passing a variable _by value_, the value of the copied variable (`a`) given to the new variable (`b`).
 After this, the variable `a` can be reassigned and it won't affect the value held by variable `b`.
 There is no lasting connection between the value held by `a` and by `b`.

-13. **What does it mean to _pass by reference_?
-In what ways do arrays and objects appear to be passed by reference in JavaScript?**
+## 13. What does it mean to _pass by reference_?
+In what ways do arrays and objects appear to be passed by reference in JavaScript?

   When we assign complex data types to variables, we aren't actually storing the literal array or object in the variable.
 Instead, the array or object is stored in the portion of the computer's memory (called the _heap_) and given an address.
 This address or _reference_ is what is stored in the variable.